Best Pool Tables for Small Spaces: Real Options for Tight Rooms (2026)

 Standard cues are 58 inches.
 In tight spaces, you might see 48-inch cues mentioned as a solution.

 If you can fit a real table and use real cues, do that instead.
-The 48-inch cue is a bandage on a space problem, not a fix.
+A 48-inch cue just bandages a space problem; it never really solves it.

 What You Sacrifice in Small Spaces (And How to Accept It)